Differential scanning calorimetry

 Differential scanning calorimetry (DSC) is a thermoanalytical technique in which the difference in the amount of heat required to increase the temperature of a sample and reference is measured as a function of temperature.
 Both the sample and reference are maintained at nearly the same temperature throughout the experiment.

 Generally, the temperature program for a DSC analysis is designed such that the sample holder temperature increases linearly as a function of time.
 The reference sample should have a well-defined heat capacity over the range of temperatures to be scanned.

+Additionally, the reference sample must be stable, of high purity, and must not experience much change across the temperature scan.
+Typically, reference standards have been metals such as indium, tin, bismuth, and lead, but other standards such as polyethylene and fatty acids have been proposed to study polymers and organic compounds, respectively.

 The technique was developed by E. S. Watson and M. J. O'Neill in 1962, and introduced commercially at the 1963 Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy.

 The first adiabatic differential scanning calorimeter that could be used in biochemistry was developed by P. L. Privalov and D. R. Monaselidze in 1964 at Institute of Physics in Tbilisi, Georgia.
 The term DSC was coined to describe this instrument, which measures energy directly and allows precise measurements of heat capacity.

-Types of DSC
+Types

 There are two main types of DSC: Heat-flux DSC which measures the difference in heat flux between the sample and a reference (which gives it the alternative name Multi-Cell DSC) and Power differential DSC which measures the difference in power supplied to the sample and a reference.

 Heat-flux DSC

 With Heat-flux DSC, the changes in heat flow are calculated by integrating the ΔTref- curve.
 For this kind of experiment, a sample and a reference crucible are placed on a sample holder with integrated temperature sensors for temperature measurement of the crucibles.
 This arrangement is located in a temperature-controlled oven.
-Contrary to this classic design, the distinctive attribute of heat-flux DSC is the vertical configuration of planar temperature sensors surrounding a planar heater.
-This arrangement allows a very compact, lightweight and low heat capacitance structure with the full functionality of a DSC oven.
+Unlike the traditional design, the special feature of heat-flux DSC is that it uses flat temperature sensors placed vertically around a flat heater.
+This setup makes it possible to have a small, light, and low-heat capacity structure while still working like a regular DSC oven.

 Power differential DSC

-For this kind of setup, also known as Power compensating DSC, the sample and reference crucible are placed in thermally insulated furnaces and not next to each other in the same furnace like in Heat-flux-DSC experiments.
+For this kind of setup, also known as Power compensating DSC, the sample and reference crucible are placed in thermally insulated furnaces and not next to each other in the same furnace as in heat-flux-DSC experiments.
 Then the temperature of both chambers is controlled so that the same temperature is always present on both sides.
 The electrical power that is required to obtain and maintain this state is then recorded rather than the temperature difference between the two crucibles.